8 Regression*

 8.1 Introduction

-Linear regression models the value of a dependent variable \(y\) (also called response) as as linear function of independent variables \(X_1, X_2, ..., X_p\) (also called regressors, predictors, exogenous variables or covariates).
-Given \(n\) observations the model is: \[y_i = \beta_0 + \beta_1 x_{i1} + \dots + \beta_p x_{ip} + \epsilon_i \]
+Linear regression models the value of a dependent variable \(y\) (also called the response) as as linear function of independent variables \(X_1, X_2, ..., X_p\) (also called regressors, predictors, exogenous variables, explanatory variables, or covariates).
+If we use more than one explanatory variable, then we oten call this multiple or multivariate linear regression.
+Given \(n\) observations, the model is: \[y_i = \beta_0 + \beta_1 x_{i1} + \dots + \beta_p x_{ip} + \epsilon_i = \beta_0 + \sum_{j = 1}^p{(\beta_jx_{ij} + \epsilon_i)}\]

 where \(\beta_0\) is the intercept, \(\beta\) is a \(p\)-dimensional parameter vector learned from the data, and \(\epsilon\) is the error term (called residuals).
+This is often also written in vector notation as \(y = X\beta + \epsilon\) where \(y\) and \(\beta\) are vectors and \(X\) is the matrix with the regressors (called design matrix).

 Linear regression makes several assumptions: